Customer Pain Points: How to Identify and Solve Problems

 In the questions above, your role is to carefully listen and pinpoint the issues that your solution specifically can solve.
 And when you present your solution, your response should be tailored around what the prospect said.

-Always make sure to rephrase what the prospect said to make this clear, for example: “X will help save you hours per day” vs. “You mentioned you waste hours per day logging information, well X will reduce that by Y.”
+To show you were actively listening, rephrase what the prospect said.
+For example: “X will help save you hours per day” vs. “You mentioned you waste hours per day logging information, well X will reduce that by Y.”